(Updated April 5, 2026)

 The next day, April 18, Alston got his second hit, a pinch-hit, three-run homer off left-hander Jim Davis, lifting the Cardinals to a 6-4 triumph.
 Boxscore

-On April 30, the Cardinals sent Bilko to the Cubs.
-Alston was the everyday first baseman.
+On April 30, in an endorsement of Alston, the Cardinals sent Bilko to the Cubs.

 In a doubleheader against the Giants on May 2, Alston was 5-for-6 with five RBI, an inside-the-park home run and three walks.
 His performance was overshadowed by teammate Stan Musial, who hit five home runs with nine RBI.
 Game 1 boxscore Game 2 boxscore